 The company has already formed COVEROSS® partnerships and collaborations with sustainable companies globally in Japan and Asia.
 Now, they are looking to do the same in Finland.
 The newly established company COVEROSS Oy will take over the R&D operations from hap co., ltd and lead the global business creation and development of new COVEROSS® functional and sustainable textile solutions. hap co., ltd in Japan will concentrate in the original brand garment business of BLUEY and BLUEY SUSTAINABLE CULTURE.

 Finland is a leader in developing sustainable and functional textiles

 Textile industry, both manufacturing and design, has a long history in Finland.
-While design expertise is still very strong, there has been a shift from the traditional manufacturing into developing technological innovations around fibres and recycling methods.
+While design expertise is still very strong, there has been a shift from the traditional manufacturing into developing technological innovations around fibres and recycling methods and circular economy.
 Finland’s ICT background combined with a strong focus on sustainability have shaped the textile industry and produced some top-notch expertise especially in functional materials.
 New innovations are encouraged and boosted for example through projects like Finix which aims to rethink how we make, use and dispose of textiles.

 “Finland is number one when it comes to the quality of research and development.
 Our target is to reinvent COVEROSS® and our company, and Helsinki is a great location for that.
 We are looking forward to working with the local research institutions and universities and collaborating with Finnish technological experts in sustainability and for example sensing materials,” explains Suzuki.